Top 5 carriers for winter skin care: natural oils, butters & waxes!

 It can take a lot of practice to get a lotion recipe right if you’re making it from scratch, especially since lotion is water-based, and does require some form of natural preservative.

-We suggest finding a well-made, natural, unscented lotion you love, and using that in your winter skin care routine.
+We suggest finding a well-made, natural, fragrance free lotion you love, and using that in your skin care regimen.

 While lotion doesn’t really blend with other carriers (for example, you can’t melt it down and add rosehip seed oil, or use it to soften shea butter), you can blend essential oils into it.
 Since lotion is water-based, it may take a few minutes of stirring for your essential oils to fully blend in.
 Just be patient—once they’re blended into the lotion, they won’t separate back out again!